openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions_students.rst

 When you make a contribution in a course discussion topic, you add your post as either a question or a discussion.

-* A *question* post raises an issue so that the course staff and community can provide answers.
+* A *question* post raises an issue so that members of the discussion moderation team and the course community can provide answers.

 * A *discussion* post starts a conversation by sharing thoughts and reflections, and inviting community participation.